Ash Wednesday is approaching.

-Even if your family doesn’t attend the Ash Wednesday service or if your child balks at getting marked with ashes, how about following this routine during bedtime prep that night:
+Even if your family doesn’t attend the Ash Wednesday service or if your child balks at getting marked with ashes, how about following the following routine during bedtime prep:

-As your child washes their face, place your hand on their shoulder and say… God washes away all of your sin.
+As your child washes their face, place your hand on their shoulder and say… God washes away all of your past mistakes.
 God loves you and promises to help you live as a child of God.

 By following this simple step…